Hey Ma (Pitbull and J Balvin song): Commercial performance

 "Hey Ma" debuted at number five on the Hot Latin Songs chart with 14,000 downloads sold, marking Pitbull's highest debut ever on the chart and matching Balvin's previous best, with "Ginza".
 The song also marks Cabello's first entry on the chart.
 It was certified Gold by the Recording Industry Association of America (RIAA).
 As of February 21, 2019, the single, which served as one of The Fate of the Furious theme-songs, surpassed 500,000 certified units sold in the United States.
 The music video for "Hey Ma" surpassed 300 million views on YouTube, making it 3x VEVO Certified.

 Internationally, the song reached the top 10 in Spain, Guatemala, Israel and Bulgaria.

 Music video

 The music video for "Hey Ma" was directed by Gil Green and shot in Miami.
 As described by Billboard, the "spicy" video is filled with "bright and vivid" scenes representing the Cuban culture as the trio move around the streets interacting with the crowd and dancing in front of "impressive" cars.
 Scenes from The Fate of the Furious appear in the music video.
 As of July 2019, the video has surpassed over 330 million views.

-the videos plot goes as so: the video opens on a sunrise over Cuba, Cabello walking through the streets as she greets people & picks up a radio, she walks past Balvin leaning against a Dodge Challenger SRT Demon [which appears in the movie] Balvín starts singing while shots of people & from the movie play. as the instrumental plays Pitbull gets out of a Dodge Viper GTS-R parked between a green Dodge Charger SRT Hellcat & a red Dodge Challenger SRT 392 with several women dancing. the video fades into later that night with the 3 trio dancing in the streets with the citizens of Cuba, the video ends with the trio standing in the stairwell on the cover art.